joshdabosh/writeups/README.md

 # writeups

-This is where I store writeups for CTF challenges that I've either solved, help solve, or write.
+This is where I store writeups for CTF challenges that I've either solved, helped solve, or wrote.

 [generate.py](generate.py) is some quick code I threw together to provide some structure to writeups.
 Use at your own risk.